LaunchCodeEducation/skills-back-end-java/materials/assignments/gradebook/README.md

 You should also round the GPA so that it only contains three digits after the decimal.

 **`computeTuition()`** - this method returns the total amount of tuition the student has paid.
 The average cost of tuition for 1 semester in the United States is roughly $20,000.
-Assume that there are 15 credit hours per semester, and come up with a strategy to handle any "leftover" credits.
+Assume that there are 15 credit hours per semester, and that any "leftover" credits are computed at the proportional rate.

 **`createLegacy()`** - it is not unusual for two students to meet at college, get married, start a family, and send their children to the same school.
 This method should take a Student object as a parameter then create a new Student object based on the following criteria: